beejjorgensen/propaganda/02-the-new-propaganda.md

 with the trivialities of the tabloids and the platitudes of history, but quite innocent of original thought.
-Each man's rubber stamps are the duplicates of millions of others, so that when those millions are exposed to the same stimuli, all receive identical imprints, It may seem an exaggeration to say that the American public gets most of its ideas in this wholesale fashion.
+Each man's rubber stamps are the duplicates of millions of others, so that when those millions are exposed to the same stimuli, all receive identical imprints.
+It may seem an exaggeration to say that the American public gets most of its ideas in this wholesale fashion.
 The mechanism by which ideas are disseminated on a large scale is propaganda, in the broad sense of an organized